jbakse/site_builder/docs/introduction/index.md

 ### Prerequisites

-This class is designed to support beginning, intermediate, and advnced students.
+This class is designed to support beginning, intermediate, and advanced students.
 That said, to be comfortable in this class, it is best if you have had an introduction to a procedural programming language such as Javascript or Processing.

 We will be exploring and creating projects in a variety of programming tools and languages.
 It is very likely that some of them will be completely new to you, no matter your current level of experience.